 Yes!
+The most popular question I get about font is “can you import fonts into Cricut?”
 You can use fonts already on your computer in the Cricut Design Space app.
 Known as “system fonts,” you can use them in all of your projects for FREE.
 That means that any font you have downloaded to your computer, you can upload it to Cricut Design Space!

 There is a large selection of fonts that are included in Cricut Design Space for free (“Cricut fonts”), and you can use them in any of your projects.
 In addition, there are even more Cricut fonts available with a Cricut Access subscription.
 But what if none of the Cricut fonts work with your design?
 If you’re like me, you like to use ALL the fonts!

 This is where all of the downloaded fonts on your computer will give you the creative freedom to create any design you want!
 You can use a particular font to create brand projects, holiday projects, and more!
 Don’t limit yourself or pay for the available fonts in Design Space when there are high quality fonts you can download for free or cheap!

 - Christmas Fonts for Free & Cheap for Cricut